strengejacke/sjmisc/README.md

 #### New function
 * `add_labels` to set back labels from subsetted data frame, or remove any label attributes from data frames.
+* `remove_labels` to remove any label attributes from data frames or vectors.

 #### Changes to functions
 * `dicho` now also dichotomizes non-numeric values.